solana-foundation/developer-content/docs/core/transactions.md

 By specifying all accounts required by an instruction and whether each account is writable, transactions can be processed in parallel.

-For example, two transactions do not include any accounts that write to the same state can be executed at the same time.
+For example, two transactions that do not include any accounts that write to the same state can be executed at the same time.

 ### Instruction Logs